AElfProject/aelf-docs/docs/docs/smart-contract-api/token-holder-contract/index.md

 title: Token Holder Contract
 ---

-# TokenHolder contract.
+# TokenHolder Contract

 Used to build a bonus model for distributing bonuses to those who hold the token.
 Implement aelf Standards ACS1.

 ## Contract Methods